“To encourage citizen ownership of transparent, participatory democracy.”

 The election materials known as ‘ballot images’ are the records created by digital voting equipment used in all but three of Florida’s sixty-seven counties.
 Ballot images are essential materials because they produce the actual vote counts.
 A federal law first passed during the civil rights era requires that all election materials and records be preserved and maintained for at least 22 months following a federal election.
 The law makes no exceptions.
 State law mirrors the federal law.
 Read full press release here.

 For more than 15 years, FFEC has promoted fair, transparent, and accurate elections in Florida.
-This year, more than ever, we are dedicated to helping Florida voters cut through the confusion and get accurate, unbiased information so that they can make informed decisions about these and other issues.
+Now, more than ever, we are dedicated to helping Florida voters cut through the confusion and get accurate, unbiased information so that they can make informed decisions about these and other issues.
 To safeguard their votes, we will be helping citizens monitor the process here locally in Volusia County, where we are based.
 After the election, we will be using election data to investigate how well our voting systems and electoral processes worked.

 Florida Fair Elections Coalition is a nonpartisan, nonprofit grassroots organization that serves the public good as an election watchdog, educational and research group, and advocate for fair, transparent, accessible, secure, and verifiable elections throughout Florida.
 Since our founding in DeLand, Florida, in November 2004, we have expanded to include partnerships with other election integrity and civil rights groups at the local, state, and national level.